Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 It may seem counterintuitive, but there’s a reason you shouldn’t worry about your brand first – and that comes down to money and revenue generation.
 Founder of Jim Cockrum blog and Business consultant Jim Cockrum advises,

-Do NOT start your Amazon journey by trying to build your own brand – that can wait.
+Do NOT start your journey by trying to build your own brand – that can wait.
 Put money in the bank first by selling boring products that are already selling well at great ROI.
-That’s how we’ve created 1,000s of Amazon seller success stories.
+That’s how we’ve created 1,000s of seller success stories.
 The lure of fast results with “Private Label” costs tens of thousands of starry-eyed newbie sellers dearly every month as they subscribe to pricey tools, software and courses that lead only to a garage full of unsellable inventory.
 There’s a better way.

-It’s not enough to just list a product on Amazon and hope for a sale.
+It’s not enough to just list a product and hope for a sale.
 Make sure you’re taking advantage of every content opportunity on the marketplace.
 A title, bullets and description that are not only optimized for search, but written in a way that targets your ideal audience, will help drive those shoppers to your PDP [product detail page] and make them fall in love with your product enough to make the purchase.
 Add in A+ content, video and a storefront, and you’re that much closer to conversion.

 A+ Content (Formerly Enhanced Brand Content)

-Sellers who are part of the Amazon Brand Registry, professional sellers in good standing, and those who are “emerging brand owners” are eligible to use this feature.
-It’s a free enhancement for your Amazon product description area.
+Sellers who are part of the Amazon Brand Registry, sellers in good standing, and those who are “emerging brand owners” are eligible to use this feature.
+It’s a free enhancement for your product description area.
 It allows the use of custom text placement and enhanced images to help you tell your brand’s story.

 Inside Seller Central, you’ll find promotions.
 You can create social media promo codes to promote sales.
 All sellers can participate in the Discounts Funded by Amazon program.
 This is where Amazon chooses products to offer to customers at a discount and takes care of the difference for you.

-Professional sellers with 3.5 stars or higher feedback ratings can make use of coupons.
+Sellers with 3.5 stars or higher feedback ratings can make use of coupons.
 Some products are not eligible, such as guns, hunting and fishing, guns, and gun accessories.
 Products without reviews aren’t eligible.
 Products with at least one review must have a 2.5-star rating to create a coupon.
 Products with at least 5 reviews must have a 3-star rating.

-Amazon offers 12 ad options, though a couple of them are in beta and subject to change.
+There are 12 ad options, though a couple of them are in beta and subject to change.

 - Amazon Attribution (Beta): This is an ads and analytics measurement tool that gives insight into how non-Amazon channels impact shopping activity on Amazon.
 It helps optimize the off-site experience.